-The Public Art Across Maryland (PAAM) program offers Conservation Grants to support the conservation and preservation of existing public artworks in Maryland.
+The Public Art Across Maryland (PAAM) program offers Conservation Grants to organizations to support the conservation and preservation of existing public artworks in Maryland.

 Applicants must be a/an:

 - Unit of government

 - County Arts Council or Arts and Entertainment District

 The PAAM Conservation grant program provides two types of support:

 - The Conservation Planning Grant awards $10,000 to support artwork conservation planning efforts including: project administration, consultancy fees, community engagement, and collection management services and technology.

 - The Conservation Implementation Grant awards up to $30,000 to support the conservation of permanent public artwork.
 The conservation project must be fully developed including identification of the project team and support and approval of the owners of the artwork and the site where it is located.

 For both Planning and Implementation grants, the final location of the artwork to be conserved must be within Maryland.